ibm-cloud-docs/discovery-data/understanding_tables.md

 ```
 {: codeblock}

-## Understanding key-value pairs
+## Understanding key-and-value pairs
 {: #key-value-pairs}

-Tables can contain key-value pairs that span multiple table cells. **Table Understanding** can detect the following types of tabular key-value pairs.
+Tables can contain key-and-value pairs that span multiple table cells. **Table Understanding** can detect the following types of tabular pairs.

   - Simple key-value pairs in adjacent cells, as in the following example table.